cn0047/stash/ed/mySql/README.md

 SELECT COALESCE(field, 0) FROM table; -- if field is null returns 0

 OREDER BY ASC                         -- default ASC

-LEFT OUTER JOIN                       -- search rows that not exists in second table

 INSERT INTO table VALUES (default);   -- default value